linozen/exocortex/content/refs/python-for-everybody.md

 'pass', 'raise', 'return', 'try', 'while', 'with', 'yield']
 ```

 - if it's longer than three lines, make a script
--   programs can be sequential, conditional (often nested) or repeated
+- programs can be sequential, conditional (often nested) or repeated (often use
-    (often use iteration variables to make sure that the loop does not run
+  iteration variables to make sure that the loop does not run infinitely)
-    infinitely)

-#### The Building Blocks of a Program {#the-building-blocks-of-a-program}
+#### The Building Blocks of a Program

-The following are part of every programming language (even machine
+The following are part of every programming language (even machine code):
-code):

 - **input:** Data from outside; Read a file, sensor data, keyboard input
 - **output:** The result of the computation displayed on a screen or stored in a
   file
--   **sequential execution:** Perform statements one after another in the same order
+- **sequential execution:** Perform statements one after another in the same
-    in which they are written in the script
+  order in which they are written in the script
 - **conditional execution:** Execute or skip based on a condition
 - **repeated execution:** Perform the same statements repeatedly, usually with
   some variation
--   **reuse:** Write a set of instructions once and then reuse as needed throughout
+- **reuse:** Write a set of instructions once and then reuse as needed
-    the program
+  throughout the program

-#### Different Error Types {#different-error-types}
+#### Different Error Types

-##### Syntax errors {#syntax-errors}
+##### Syntax errors

 These are the first errors you will make and the easiest to fix.
 A syntax error
 means that you have violated the "grammar" rules of Python.
 Python does its best